qiaoxibj/tool.accelerate.core/README.md

 For the complete feature documentation, see the <a href="http://spring.io/guides/gs/serving-web-content">Serving Web Content with Spring MVC</a>

 ## Spring Boot with Jersey
-This project demonstrate creating a "hello world" RESTful web service with Spring technology and run on IBM WebSphere Liberty Server
+This project demonstrates a "hello world" RESTful web service with Spring technology, running on an IBM WebSphere Liberty Server.
 Learn more about IBM WebSphere Liberty, visit <a href="https://developer.ibm.com/wasdev/">https://developer.ibm.com/wasdev/</a>

-Inside the application project containing 3 classes:
+Inside the application project there are three classes:
 * application.springboot.Application</code>: The entry point for the SpringBoot application.
 * application.springboot.jersey.Endpoint</code>: A Jersey endpoint which you can access at /springbootjersey.
 * application.springboot.jersey.JerseyConfig</code>: Jersey configuration class.